 These tools become the key to matching the right team to send the right message to the right customer.

-Therefore, businesses that adopt a Customer Relationship Management (CRM) system – which centralizes and streamlines the work of all teams – have a greater ability to improve customer relations, contributing to a higher ROR and ROI.
+Therefore, businesses that adopt a Customer Relationship Management (CRM) system – which centralizes and streamlines the work of all teams – have a greater ability to improve customer relationships, contributing to a higher ROR and ROI.

 - CRM averages an ROI of $8.71 for every dollar spent.